 - 19.1.
-The SN must communicate the kidney anatomy as obtained from the lead retrieving surgeon, clearly and accurately, to Hub Operations to help identify the most suitably matched recipient. - 19.2.
+The SN must facilitate the donation summary call and clearly communicate the kidney anatomy as obtained from the lead retrieving surgeon, clearly and accurately, to Hub Operations to help identify the most suitably matched recipient. - 19.2.
 Please ensure that you communicate with ODT Hub Operations following completion of the donation process (proceeding/non proceeding) to ensure a final handover is given and all details are closed off with the Hub.
 This is to ensure ODT HUB Operations have accurate records of organs retrieved in line with regulatory compliance and donor family communication.